 Of course, the best thing you can do is arrange for an actual road trip to the landmark connected to the author you are learning about.
 Even if you go to just one, you will gain different knowledge from that experience than you would by only listening in a classroom.

 To help you choose a location to visit, please visit the Author Adventures YouTube channel.

 You can watch YouTube videos without the clutter of inappropriate content by placing the video link in safeshare.tv.

 For citations, always use the root source, not a website that links to it.
-To cite an Author Adventures page, please use AuthorAdventures.org.
+To cite an Author Adventures page, please state the name as AuthorAdventures.org.